Term project: the ERA5vis package#

 Documentation: 2 (Individual contributions’ docstrings and comments)

-PEP8: 1 (compliance to pep8)
+Programming style: 1 (compliance to PEP 8)

 Important

-) on my computer - any new data or library that is necessary should be documented in the code, or in the command line utility documentation!
+I will try and test the code (using pytest) on my computer - any new data or library that is necessary should be documented in the code, or in the command line utility documentation!

-The WRFvis package#
+The ERA5vis package#

 Download the zipped package from here and extract it.
 Read the README and the package requirements first.